 A malrotated hip, making the knee go inwards (increased anteversion of the femur), can also lead to anterior knee pain due to increased forces on the joint.
 It needs to be ruled out by clinical examination and in severe cases by a CT scan or special MRI scan.
 The malrotation can be corrected by a femoral rotational osteotomy.
 Beneath you see a figure demonstrating a left femur with severe increased internal rotation, causing the patella to dislocate or maltrack causing pain on the outer site of the kneecap.

-Anterior knee pain also be caused by trochlear dysplasia.
-In trochlear dysplasia there is too much bone in the groove containing the patella.
-The groove can be flat or dome shaped and consequently this can increase the pressure in the joint.
-In these cases unloading the joint pressure by an arthroscopic trochleoplasty can reduce the pressure and consequently the pain.
+Maybe your Anterior knee pain is caused by severe trochlear dysplasia.
+If you have trochlear dysplasia you are having too much bone in the groove containing the patella.
+The groove can be flat or dome shaped and consequently this can increase your pressure in the joint.
+By unloading the joint pressure by an arthroscopic trochleoplasty this can likely reduce the pressure and consequently your anterior knee pain.
 Please check this paper

 In cases of symptomatic osteoarthritis in the patellofemoral joint, several options exist.
 Some patient may have symptoms relief by a lateral lengthening, a lateral patella facetectomy, a TTT or a trochleoplasty or cartilage procedures such as microfracture or autologous cartilage transplantation and finally some patients needs to be treated by a patellofemoral prosthesis.
 Treatments with stemcells is on the exprimental level and right now we are testing adipose stem cell transplantations.